DFE-Digital/register-early-career-teachers-public/documentation/service-rules/school-admins.md

 If the school registers a new mentor, they’re taken to the questions outlined below.

-We would not allow here or later when they find a mentor's record for an ECT to be assigned as their own mentor.
+We would not allow here or later when they find a mentor’s record for an ECT to be assigned as their own mentor.

 ### Finding a mentor’s record in the Teaching Record System